polterguy/polterguy.github.io/getting-started/index.md

 When you have created your first CRUD endpoints, you can click the _"Endpoints"_ menu item, and try out your newly created HTTP REST endpoints.

+**Notice** - If you want to use the default authentication and authorisation system that comes out of the box with Magic, you will have to _"Crudify"_ your _"magic\_auth"_ database.

+## Creating your Angular frontend

+After having created your backend, you can click the _"Endpoints"_ menu in the Magic dashboard, go to the bottom of this page, give your application a name, and click _"Generate"_.
+After some few seconds, a zip file with your Angular frontend code will be downloaded to your client.
+You can also decide which endpoints you wish to generate Angular code for by clicking the checkboxes before you click _"Generate"_.
+However, Magic will _"intelligently"_ generate your Angular code, according to which endpoints you choose during generation.

+## The scaffolded Angular code

+The generated Angular code will be highly modular in its structure, and one router link for each of your HTTP REST GET endpoints will be automatically created for you, in addition to a menu link for each GET endpoint.
+In addition, Magic will create one Angular component for each of these endpoints.
+This allows you to immediately start editing this code, to change your UI according to how you want it to look like.
+You might for instance want to use DateTime pickers for your date fields, or textareas for some of your string fields from your database.
+This is easily done by changing the generated Angular code.

 [Custom SQL](/custom-sql)